phdah/argoWorkflow/README.md

 ```bash
 make clean
 ```
-inside of the choosen installadion method's directory.
+inside of the chosen installation method's directory.